-Garner's death also spurred a new protest slogan: "I can't breathe," some of the last words Garner said before he died.
-Several professional athletes wore shirts saying "I can't breathe" in silent protest.
+Garner’s death also spurred a new protest slogan: “I can’t breathe,” referring to some of his final words before he died.
+Several professional athletes wore shirts saying “I can’t breathe” in silent protest.

 Pantaleo offered his condolences to Garner’s family and said he never intended to hurt Garner.
 The police union defended Pantaleo, saying he just wanted to take Garner into custody after the suspect resisted.

 New York City eventually settled with Garner’s family for $5.9 million.
 City Comptroller Scott Stringer said the settlement “acknowledges the tragic nature of Mr. Garner’s death,” but “the city has not admitted liability.”